ttran9/ppmtool-backend/README.md

 - New Features:
     1. Refer to bug #1 in the above section ("Bugs").
     2. I have added a feature where after the user is logged in then the user must first activate their account.
-        - This is done by the server emailing the user with a provided token that must be used in order to activate the user account.
+        - This is done by the server emailing the user with a provided emailVerificationToken that must be used in order to activate the user account.
-            - Upon successful activation the token is removed from the server.
+            - Upon successful activation the emailVerificationToken is removed from the server.
             - I found [this](https://medium.com/@apdharshi/sending-email-confirmation-for-account-activation-with-spring-java-cc3f5bb1398e)
             to be helpful when implementing spring's mailing service.
-            - I also decided to add in a new custom exception which could be used by the server to return an error if there was an issue with the verification token such as using a token that no longer exists or has expired.
+            - I also decided to add in a new custom exception which could be used by the server to return an error if there was an issue with the verification emailVerificationToken such as using a emailVerificationToken that no longer exists or has expired.
         - I also had to add a few new components on the front end in order to display web pages that the user must go through in order to activate his/her own account.
-            - Also in the front end I had to add a new action in order to call the back-end api in order to process the account activation using a passed in token from the URL as a parameter.
+            - Also in the front end I had to add a new action in order to call the back-end api in order to process the account activation using a passed in emailVerificationToken from the URL as a parameter.
             - One thing to note is that upon successful activation I decided not to dispatch an event as I felt this was not necessary and simply moving the user to a successful registration page was sufficient.
 If it was needed to display a message from the server then I would display a new action type and handle this in the securityReducer